Shinichi Suzuki: Biography

+While in Germany, he met Waltraud Prange (1905–2000).
+Prange had been a soprano soloist at a Roman Catholic church in Berlin; Suzuki began attending, at first, in order to hear her sing.
+Eventually, Suzuki converted to Catholicism.
+Prange and Suzuki were married in a Catholic wedding ceremony.

-On returning to Japan, he formed a string quartet with his brothers and began teaching at the Imperial School of Music and at the Kunitachi Music School in Tokyo, and started taking an interest in developing the music education of young students in violin.
+On returning to Japan, he formed a string quartet with his brothers and began teaching violin at the Imperial School of Music and at the Kunitachi Music School in Tokyo, and started taking an interest in developing the music education of young students in violin.

-During World War II his father's violin factory was converted into a factory to construct seaplane floats.
+During World War II, his father's violin factory was converted into a factory to construct seaplane floats.
 It was bombed by American warplanes; killing one of Suzuki's brothers.
 Suzuki and his wife eventually evacuated to separate locations when conditions became too unsafe for her as an ex-German citizen, and the factory was struggling to operate due to a shortage of wood.
 Suzuki left with other family members for a mountainous region to secure wood from a geta factory, and his wife moved to a "German village" where Germans and ex-Germans were sequestered.

 Once the war was over, Suzuki was invited to teach at a new music school, and agreed on condition that he be allowed to develop the teaching of music to children from infancy and early childhood.
 He adopted into his family, and continued the music education of, one of his prewar students, Koji, on learning that Koji had been orphaned.
 Suzuki and his wife eventually reunited and moved to Matsumoto, where he continued to teach.

 He was a National Patron of Delta Omicron, an international professional music fraternity.

-Shinichi Suzuki died at his home in Matsumoto, Japan, on 26 January 1998, aged 99.
+Suzuki died at his home in Matsumoto, Japan, on 26 January 1998, aged 99.
+He was given a Catholic burial, then laid to rest at Nakayama Cemetery in Nagano.

-Controversy

-Several of Suzuki's credentials, such as educational background and endorsements, have been under scrutiny.
-For example, official school records were found that indicate that Suzuki, playing a Handel sonata, failed his conservatory auditions for Karl Klingler.

 Contributions to pedagogy

-Shinichi Suzuki's experiences as an adult beginner and the philosophies that he held during his life were recapitulated in the lessons he developed to teach his students.
-Schools of early childhood education have combined his philosophies and approaches with pedagogues such as Orff, Kodály, Montessori, Dalcroze, and Doman.
+Suzuki's experiences as an adult beginner and the philosophies that he held during his life were recapitulated in the lessons he developed to teach his students.
+Schools of early childhood education have combined his philosophies and approaches with pedagogues such as Carl Orff, Zoltán Kodály, Maria Montessori, Émile Jaques-Dalcroze, and Glenn Doman.

-"First, to set the record straight, this is not a 'teaching method.'
-You cannot buy ten volumes of Suzuki books and become a 'Suzuki Teacher.'
-Dr. Suzuki has developed a philosophy which, when understood to the fullest, can be a philosophy for living.
+Evelyn Hermann believes that the Suzuki method "can be a philosophy for living.
 He is not trying to create the world of violinists.
-His major aim is to open a world of beauty to young children everywhere that they might have greater enjoyment in their lives through the God-given sounds of music" (Hermann, 1971).
+His major aim is to open a world of beauty to young children everywhere that they might have greater enjoyment in their lives through the God-given sounds of music."